Wolf Guy: Introduction

 The authorities later manages to save them with Jin's and Tadokoro's help but separated the two victims.
-Ms. Aoshika wakes up from a 3-day coma and learns that Inugami passed away.
+Aoshika-san wakes up from a 3-day coma and learns that Inugami died.
 After several suicide attempts, she then requests to fly to Alaska to live with the wolves who raised Inugami.
-Two months later, Inugami is revived by his own immortality as a test subject but only has the memory of promising to bring Ms. Aoshika to Alaska.
-While in Alaska, Ms. Aoshika and her wolves could hear a distant howl and they howl back.
+Two months later, Inugami is revived by his own immortality as a test subject but only has the memory of promising to bring Aoshika-san to Alaska.
+While in Alaska, Aoshika-san and her wolves could hear a distant howl and they howl back.

 (Note: This plot by Tabata and Yugo differs greatly from the original novel written by Kazumasa Hirai.)